Aiven-Open/klaw-docs/docs/HowTo/schemas/Promote-a-schema.md

 To promote a schema to a higher environment, follow these steps:

 1. Select _Topics_ on the navigation bar.
-2. Select the specific Apache Kafka topic you wish to promote a Schema to the higher environment.
+2. Select the Apache Kafka topic for which you wish to promote the schema to the next environment.
 3. Select the **Schema** tab under the main topic section.
 4. Select the **Promote to \[Next Environment\]** button to promote the schema to a higher environment, provided the higher environment has